Is the Wilson Frame Right for my Facility?

 What is a Microdisectomy Procedure?

-Wilson Plus Radiolucent Frame - Soma Technology, Inc.
+Wilson Plus Frame for Spinal Surgical Tables - Soma Tech Intl'

 Wilson Plus Radiolucent Frame

-The Wilson Plus Radiolucent Frame is a stabilizing machine that helps in fortifying the surgical table.
-This is used in maintaining patients in a flexed position for Laminectomy, Decompression, Disc Surgery, and Microdisectomy procedures.
-There are two models for the Wilson Plus.
-One model is designed to fit on the Mizuho OSI modular spine frame to maximize hip flexion and minimize lordosis when used in conjunction with the leg sling.
-The other model is the Wilson Plus Universal Design which is used on modular table systems and to safely position patients without lifting them.
-Features of the Wilson Plus Radiolucent Frame include a 360-degree movement of unobstructed radiolucency.
-Other features include lordosis control, ShearGuard gel pads, an easy-to-use crank system, and convenient transfer and storage.
-The weight of the frame is 40 pounds, with a 6-inch heigh of lateral adjustment of pads.
-The Wilson Plus frame can hold a patient of up to 300 pounds.
+The Wilson Plus Radiolucent Frame is an essential tool for enhancing the stability of the surgical table.
+It is designed for maintaining patients in a flexed position during procedures like Laminectomy, Decompression, Disc Surgery, and Microdisectomy.
+There are two models available: one fits the Mizuho OSI modular spine frame for optimal hip flexion and minimal lordosis, while the other, the Wilson Plus Universal Design, is compatible with modular table systems for safe patient positioning without lifting.
+Features of the Wilson Plus Radiolucent Frame include 360-degree radiolucency, lordosis control, ShearGuard gel pads, a user-friendly crank system, and easy transfer and storage.
+Weighing 40 pounds, the frame has a 6-inch lateral adjustment range for pads and can support patients up to 300 pounds.

 Model Fit for the Mizuho OSI

-The Wilson Plus Radiolucent frame is specifically used on the Mizuho OSI.
-It helps for maximum hip flexion and minimum lordosis by using the designated leg slings.
-Mizuho is one of our most trusted brands, and we have many surgical tables available from them.
+The Wilson Plus Radiolucent frame is designed for use with the Mizuho OSI, allowing for optimal hip flexion and reduced lordosis with the use of dedicated leg slings.
+Mizuho is a highly reputable brand for us, and we offer a wide range of surgical tables from them.

-Mizuho OSI 5943 Spinal Surgery Top - Jackson Table - Soma Technology, Inc.
+Mizuho OSI 5943 Spinal Surgery Top - Jackson Table - Soma Tech Intl'

 The Mizuho OSI 5943 Spinal Surgery Top is one of our most widely requested items, in addition to the Hana Table.
 This spinal surgery top has a carbon fiber construction with an open frame design.
 There are many features including a carbon fiber frame for complete radiolucency.
 Other features include unrestricted C-arm access in case there need to be images taken of the patient while they are in surgery.
 There is a 360-degree patient rotation option and can be used in conjunction with the radiolucent imaging top.
 The lateral tilt is 25 degrees in both directions, with a hand pendant of the advanced control base which controls the height, lateral tilt, and reverse and Trendelenburg positions.
 The open frame reduces vena cava compression, minimizes epidural venous bleeding, and improves visualization at the surgical site.
 There are customized support pads to enhance the positioning of patients with varying body types.
 The patient weight capacity is 500 pounds.
 The length is 64 inches and can be extended to 102 inches.